 DO THE TEST

-Cross your Hands together and see which thumb is on top.
+Cross your hands together and see which thumb is on top.
 Left, or Right?
 Me, it is Left.
 My wife?
 The right thumb.
-This is our “Physical Preferences.”
+There are our “Physical Preferences.”
 Now, do the reverse: Uncross your hands and try to put the other thumb on top.
 Weird, right?
 Unnatural.

 Then, imagine if you are the “World Champion of Crossing Hands,” and your Coach decides to teach you what he thinks is a perfect way, the proper technique to cross hands.
 Unfortunately, it goes against your preference.
 Of course, after a while, you should be able to perform this movement.
 But you never will be as efficient and fast if you train on your best side.
 Period!
 Do it, you will see it!